rubenwardy/minetest_modding_book/_en/advmap/biomesdeco.md

 is to create a Voronoi diagram, which can be used to show which of a number of points on a 2-dimensional diagram any given position is closest to.

+A Voronoi diagram can reveal where biomes that should border each other do not, and where biomes that should not border each other do.
+It can also give a general insight into how common biomes will be in-game, with larger and more central biomes being more common than smaller biomes or biomes that are located on the outer edge of the diagram.

-To do this, mark a point for each biome based on heat and humidity values, where the x-axis is heat and the y-axis is humidity.
+This is done by marking a point for each biome based on heat and humidity values, where the x-axis is heat and the y-axis is humidity.
 The diagram is then divided into areas, so that every position in a given area is closer to the point inside that area than it is to any other point on the diagram.